dpryan79/MethylDackel/README.md

 PileOMeth can either dynamically link to HTSlib or statically incorporate it.
 To compile for dynamic linkage, use:

-`gcc -Wall -O3 -I/path/to/headers -L/path/to/libhts.so -o PileOMeth PileOMeth.c -lhts -lz -lpthread`
+`gcc -Wall -O3 -I/path/to/headers -L/path/to/libhts.so -o PileOMeth bed.c PileOMeth.c -lhts -lz -lpthread`

 If your HTSlib headers are under ~/include/htslib then use `-I~/include`.

 If you prefer to statically incorporate HTSlib (e.g., due to this being the only program needing it), compile HTSlib and then use the following:

-`gcc -Wall -O3 -I/path/to/htslib/compilation -o PileOMeth PileOMeth.c /path/to/htslib/compilation/libhts.a -lz -lpthread`
+`gcc -Wall -O3 -I/path/to/htslib/compilation -o PileOMeth bed.c PileOMeth.c /path/to/htslib/compilation/libhts.a -lz -lpthread`

 If you downloaded and compiled HTSlib in ~/Downloads/htslib-1.1, then `/path/to/htslib/compilation` is `~/Downloads/htslib-1.1`.